Wologman/Python_Notes/VS Code for Python.md

-VSCode is lightweight, free, is somewhat language agnostic, and very customisable.
+VSCode is lightweight, cross-platform, free, somewhat language agnostic, and very customisable.
+It's technically not a full IDE, but there are so many publicly available widgets it can be turned into one.
 But it can be quite painful sometimes, especially when it comes to managing Conda and Python Environments.

+They are currently trialling the automatic recognition of environment variables, which is already the case in PyCharm, so the information below might change soonish.
 #### Key ideas in this page:
 - `.code-workspace` -- A `.json` file that defines settings and folders for a multi-root folder workspace
 - `.vscode` -- As above, but single folder.